 Here are some fun and creative mindfulness exercises that you can not afford to ignore.

-Brush your teeth, putting all your attention on the hand, the brush, the paste and the sensations in teeth, gums, tongue.
+Brush your teeth, putting all your attention on the hand, the brush, the paste, and the sensations in the teeth, gums, and tongue.

 Listening carefully: in case you did not know if you have two ears and one mouth is to listen twice as much as you speak.
 At least one conversation a day, with anyone with whom you interact, intend to listen to it with all your attention.

-When she or he addresses you, breathe, land in the present and open your sense of hearing.
-Listen without interrupting, without giving your opinion, without completing the phrases to your interlocutor.
-This exercise is essential to transform relationships.
+When she or he addresses you, breathe, land in the present, and open your sense of hearing.
+Listen without interrupting, without giving your opinion, and without completing the phrases to your interlocutor.
+This exercise is essential to transforming relationships.
 You will tell me.